jnodes/shenbury-ai/AI-Protocol-Technical-Paper.md

 * **Zero-Trust Security & Immutable Ledgers:** Security is zero-trust.
 All inter-agent communication is authenticated.
 The final verification "attestation" is cryptographically hashed and logged to the Ethereum blockchain, creating a permanent, immutable record of provenance.
 * **Humans as Stewards, Not Operators:** Human experts (academics, historians) are used to *train* the AI swarm and provide initial ground-truth data.
 However, they are removed from the critical path of active operations, ensuring unbiased, data-driven verification.

 ### **3\.
-System Architecture: The Dynasty X Stack**
+System Architecture: The Shenbury Stack**

-The key innovation of the Dynasty X stack is its combination of speed, autonomy, and zero recurring cost.
+The key innovation of the Shenbury stack is its combination of speed, autonomy, and zero recurring cost.
 The entire system—database, learning model, and embeddings—runs locally, allowing agents to become self-contained learning entities that retain institutional memory without external dependencies.

 #### **3.1 Orchestration Layer: agentic-flow**